cynarrator/cynarrator.github.io/_posts/2023-08-14-What-You-Need-To-Know-About-Using-SSH-With-Github-and-Gitlab.md

 Host nick1
    IdentityFile C://Users/user/.ssh/personal_key
    User git
+   Port 22
+   PreferredAuthentications publickey
    HostName gitlab.com

 Host nick2
    IdentityFile C://Users/user/.ssh/professional_key
    User git
+   Port 22
+   PreferredAuthentications publickey
    HostName gitlab.com

+Host *
+   IdentifyFile C://Users/user/.ssh/default_key
+   User git
+   Port 22
+   PreferredAuthentications publickey
+   HostName gitlab.com
 ```

 To clarify, none of the enteries in that config file contain your gitlab or github username.
 Your actual github and gitlab usernames come when creating a ``remote`` for your repositories.
+The indentation is not necessary per say but will make it easier to read for other people.

 * ``nick1`` and ``nick2`` are names that you give for your keys.
 Rather than calling them ``personal_key`` and ``professional_key`` you call them ``nick1`` and ``nick2`` from now on.